Company Details

 Company Address

-After 1912 Lumière products were distributed by T.K.
+The London branch of the firm was established in May 1901, T.K.
+Grant was manager.
+After 1912 Lumière products were distributed by the firm of T.K.
 Grant.
-Around 1900 to 1901 the Lumière London agents were Gaumont and previously Fuerst Brothers.
+From 1899 to 1901 the Lumière London agents were Gaumont and previously Fuerst Brothers.

 References: